shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Sui used the space to fire a volley of flaming arrows at the three skeletons in the room.
 He shot one, knocking its head off.
 He shot another one, shattering its arm bone.
 The skeletons fought back with mocks and cackles, but Sui shrugged them off.
 He was too focused to worry about the skeletons taunts.
 He was very handily defeating them.

 The party had agreed to not interrupt this epic battle, but Astalir didn’t hear Micro.
-When Micro was announcing the challenge, Astalir was unlocking the cage and opening it when Dralf jumped on him.
+When Micro was announcing the challenge, Astalir was unlocking the cage and opening it when Dralth jumped on him.

 “I’m going to ride you deer!”
-Dralf kicked his side.
+Dralth kicked his side.
 “Giddyup!”

-Astalir bucked wildly and finally got Dralf to get off.
-Dralf stammered backward to regain his balance.
+Astalir bucked wildly and finally got Dralth to get off.
+Dralth stammered backward to regain his balance.
 Yep, this party was crazy.
-Astalir ran off to avoid Dralf, running deeper into the maze.
+Astalir ran off to avoid Dralth, running deeper into the maze.
 He unknowingly crossed the threshold that Micro had laid down.

 “Deer!
 Get back here!”
 Micro tripped Astalir with his polearm.